WordPress “Admin” Username Security Risk

 - The next step is to create a new user: User > Add New

 - Set a more detailed username and enter an email address that you want linked to the account (can’t be the same as step 3, which is why we changed it!).

 - Set a STRONG password.
 We highly suggest the use of a password generator, like one of these:

 The Best VPN’s Password Generator »

 - Set the role to administrator” and click the Add New button!

 - Log out and Log back in with your new account.

 - Navigate to Users > All Users.
 Find the admin account, and click delete but be sure to attribute all original posts and content to the new user you just created.

-- We don’t use the “admin” username for our sites.
+- We don’t use the “admin” username for our clients custom WordPress websites.

 - We use strong passwords.
 Our passwords contain a combination of uppercase letters, lowercase letters, numbers, and punctuation marks.